PraveshMoelchand/gdse-in-practice/_posts/2020-05-24-daily-standup-importance.md

 challenges by allowing team members to discuss their problems and make the whole team aware of the current progress.

 Wondering how to actually perform a daily standup while working remotely?
 Have a look at our blog post about [useful tooling](https://www.gdse-in-practice.com/tools-for-distributed-communication/).

-## Outline
-- Start with importance of communication
-- Relate to COVID-19 situation (KPMG link?)
-- Circle back to communication.
-Include something about cadence and rhythm
-- Emphasize use and importance of daily standup meetings
-- Link to blogpost about tools?

 [^elsinga-high-performing]: Dianne Elsinga on High Performing teams. https://www.youtube.com/watch?v=BLcqrT6PjjE.
 Retrieved 23 May 2020.
 [^stray]: Stray, V., Sjøberg, D. I., & Dybå, T. (2016).
 The daily stand-up meeting: A grounded theory study.
 Journal of Systems and Software, 114, 101-124.